 “With the wildfires and unsafe water advisory, among other issues, I know that our community has already endured so much,” said Council member Yuki Lei Sugimura in an email communication with constituents.
 “I am continually grateful for our communities resiliency and willingness to help one another without hesitation.
 This initial water shortage notice is aimed to help us take action now and hopefully prevent tighter restrictions in the future.
 I appreciate your efforts to help conserve water.”

-By law, the Director of Water Supply, with the approval of the Mayor, is authorized to declare a water shortage whenever the water supply becomes inadequate in any area in the County due to a period of drought, an infrastructure or mechanical malfunction, natural disaster, or other event causing a water shortage.
+The Director of Water Supply, with approval of the Mayor, is authorized to declare a water shortage when the water supply becomes inadequate in any area in the County.

 A Stage 1 water shortage exists if the Director determines that anticipated water demand in an area is projected to exceed available water supply by 1-15%.